Bacondish2023/model_compiler_for_papyrusrt/doc/user_guide/how_to_integrate_the_model_compiler.md

 **CMakeLists.txt(Project Top)** is responsible for followings

-* Build settings over the sample project
+* Build settings over the exmaple project
 * Custom targets definition: User can define targets which is outside of model
-    * In sample project, target of Runtime Service(RTS) library defined using libumlrts.cmake
+    * In exmaple project, target of Runtime Service(RTS) library defined using libumlrts.cmake
 * Model-compile target definition which invokes the Model Compiler for Papyrus-RT
 * `add_subdirectory()` to codegen directory